One Direction: Why Did Liam Payne Leave Pregnant Girlfriend Cheryl In Another Country?

 A source told the magazine that the decision was “difficult” because Cheryl and Liam don’t like to be apart.

-The unnamed source told Hollywood Life that travelling would have been hard on Cheryl.
+The unnamed source told Hollywood Life that traveling would have been hard on Cheryl.

 The person said,”It was difficult, but they decided that Cheryl should stay at home as all that traveling would have been too much with her being pregnant.”